enginedave/mynotessite/_regnotes/regulationa1.markdown

 ### Suggested drawing notes

-Disclaimer: The drawing notes offered below are given as suggestions for your use.
+Please note: The drawing notes offered below are given as a starting point.
+Each note should be tailored to the specifics of the individual project by the designer.

 1. [Foundations](#foundations)
 2. [Ground Supported Floor Slabs](#groundsupp)